Providing Goods and Services to People with Disabilities

 - Availability of assistive devices available on CNO premises

 - What to do if a person with a disability is having difficulty in accessing CNO’s services

 - CNO’s policies, practices and procedures relating to the customer service standard

-The goal of this policy is to ensure CNO meets the level of service expected by customers with disabilities.
+The goal of this policy is to ensure that CNO meets the level of service expected by customers with disabilities.
 CNO appreciates feedback on how well those expectations are met.
-Qualified customer service representatives are available to take your questions and feedback in person, or via:
+Qualified customer service representatives are available to take your questions and feedback in-person, or via:

-Mail: Accessibility Feedback, College of Nurses of Ontario, 101 Davenport Rd., Toronto, ON M5R 3P1
+Mail: Accessibility Feedback, College of Nurses of Ontario, 101 Davenport Road, Toronto, Ontario M5R 3P1

 All feedback will be directed to the Manager, Customer Service.
 Where possible, complaints will be addressed immediately.
 However, some feedback requires investigation and may require additional time to respond.
 CNO will acknowledge verbal or telephone feedback within two business days and email or mailed feedback within fifteen business days of receipt.
 The acknowledgement will indicate when you can expect a response.
 CNO will endeavour to provide a response in a format accessible to the customer.

 CNO is committed to ensuring that its customer service policy promotes the dignity and independence of all persons with disabilities.
 Changes will not be made to this policy before considering the impact on persons with disabilities.
 All CNO policies respect and promote the dignity and independence of people with disabilities.